Viktoria Tsimberov, Slava Paperno, Raissa Krivitsky

 • Scholarships, study abroad, etc.:

 • February 15 is the application deadline for our Michael Harum Award.
-If you plan to study in Russia, click Study in Russia for the link.
+It applies to studying Russian in countries other than Russia, such as Latvia and Kyrgystan.
+See Study in Russia (and elsewhere outside the US) for the link.

-• The AATSEEL site under Outside resources always has relevant information on internships, graduate studies, and such.
+• The AATSEEL site under Outside resources always has relevant information on internships, graduate studies, and studying Russian abroad.

 See Rooms and times for class meeting times and places; our office hours; and links to campus maps and building names.